wearable-learning-cloud-platform/wlcp-game-analysis-tool/README.md

 The following is the team's workflow for developing the codebase for this project:

 1. Create a **development branch** from `main` using the following naming convention: `dev-<your name>-<date the branch was created>`.
 For example, if Francisco wanted to create a _development branch_ from `main` on January 11, 2023, the following would be the name of his development branch: `dev-francisco-01112023`.
-Make sure that you shift your working branch to this new development branch in your local working environment.
+Make sure that you shift (_i.e._ `checkout`) your working branch to this new development branch in your local working environment.

 2. Develop and push changes to the codebase in your **development branch**.
 Again, make sure to check that you are pulling and committing code in the **development branch** that you created, and not the `main` branch.